-The Nomination Committee communicated before the 2019 Annual General Meeting that the Nomination Committee had applied rule 4.1 of the Code as the diversity policy.
+As of December 31, 2020 Sandvik's Board consisted of eight members elected by the Annual General Meeting.
+The Nomination Committee communicated before the 2020 Annual General Meeting that the Nomination Committee had applied rule 4.1 of the Code as the diversity policy.
 The current Board composition is the result of the work of the Nomination Committee prior to that General Meeting.
-The Board consists of members with experience from different geographic areas and different industry sectors and, excluding the President, 42 percent of the Board members elected by the General Meeting are women.
+The Board consists of members with experience from different geographic areas and different industry sectors and, excluding the President, 43 percent of the Board members elected by the General Meeting are women.

-Pursuant to Swedish legislation, trade unions are entitled to representation on the Board and they have appointed two members and two deputies.
+Pursuant to Swedish legislation, trade unions are entitled to representation on the Board and they have appointed two members and two deputies (one of which left his position as deputy on December 15, 2020).

-The Board members are presented on pages 54-55.
+The Board members are presented on pages 50-51.